c2buck/audio_transcriber/README.md

 # Audio Transcriber - Whisper AI Desktop App

-A modern desktop application built with PySide6 that allows you to transcribe audio files using OpenAI's Whisper AI model and analyze transcripts with local AI models.
-Features a clean, professional interface with dark/light theme support, comprehensive batch processing capabilities, and intelligent AI-powered transcript review.
+A modern desktop application built with PySide6 that allows you to transcribe audio files using OpenAI's Whisper AI model.
+Features a clean, professional interface with dark/light theme support and comprehensive batch processing capabilities.

 ## Features